 About Me

 In addition to my work on political violence, I have a secondary research interest in LGBTIQ+ displacement from both theoretical and empirical perspectives.
-I am writing a co-authored manuscript with Rebecca Buxton, entitled Toward a Queer Theory of Refuge, under contract with the University of California Press, selected pieces from this book have been published in the American Political Science Review and Migration Studies.
-I also have a forthcoming co-edited volume with Jamie Hagen and Andrew Delatolla, entitled Queer Conflict Research, under contract with Bristol University Press, and two special issues on Queer Peacebuilding for the Revista de Estudios Sociales and LGBTIQ+ Persons in Situations of Displacement in the Journal of Refugee Studies.
-I have also worked on a collaborative SSHRC-funded project on the lives of LGBTIQ+ Venezuelan migrants in Colombia and Brazil.
+I am writing a co-authored manuscript with Rebecca Buxton, entitled A Queer Theory of Refuge, under contract with the University of California Press; selected pieces from this book have been published in the American Political Science Review and Migration Studies.
+I also have an edited volume with Jamie Hagen and Andrew Delatolla, entitled Queer Conflict Research, with Bristol University Press, and two special issues on ‘Queer Peacebuilding’ for the Revista de Estudios Sociales and ‘LGBTIQ+ Persons in Situations of Displacement’ in the Journal of Refugee Studies.
+I have also worked on a SSHRC-funded project on the lives of LGBTIQ+ Venezuelan migrants in Colombia and Brazil at the ‘collaborator’ level— and continue this research independently in Colombia today.
+Further, with a range of exciting collaborators, I am beginning to research at the nexus of art, war, and contentious politics in Colombia.

 The hope of my research is to contribute to both academic and policy debates relating to queer and trans experiences of conflict and displacement.
 Outside of academia, I have worked on human rights, humanitarian, and security topics for a range of institutions, including the United Nations’ Executive Office of the Secretary-General as well as human rights organizations in Washington DC and Buenos Aires.
 I have written for the Guardian, the Washington Post, Slate, the New Humanitarian, Oxford Review of Books, the Conversation, and Newsweek & the Daily Beast’s Women in the World Foundation.
 I have contributed to pieces published in the New York Times, El País, the Wall Street Journal, the Miami Herald, and Foreign Policy, among others.
 I am fluent in Spanish and proficient in Italian and French.
+Since 2023, I have been involved with the Missing Peace Initiative on Preventing Conflict-Related Sexual Violence of the United States Institute of Peace

 I encourage prospective PhD students to be in touch with any questions about doctoral study.